sanand0/forms/README.md

 - `database`: required.
 Name of the database to store documents in
 - `template`: required.
 Name of the template file to use.
 Create an "index.html" that contains the text `<%= body %>` somewhere in it
+- `label`: optional.
+Display name of the application
+- `description`: optional.
+A description of the application
 - `login`: optional.
 A login method.
 Defaults to `default`.
 In the future, this will allow `ldap`, `google`, `facebook`, etc.
 - `form`: required.
 An object containing forms.
 The key is the form name.
 The value is a form object (see below)
 - `view`: required.
 An object containing views.
 The key is the view name.
 The value is a view object (see below)